 What is e-safety and why is it such an important issue in education?

-Teachers play an extremely important role in inspiring young people and shaping their futures, but they also have a responsibility to safeguard their wellbeing, both in the classroom and online.
+In schools, teachers will play an extremely important role in inspiring young people and shaping their futures, but they also have a responsibility to safeguard children’s wellbeing, in both the classroom and online.
+Online abuse can take shape in a number of forms including:

 Traditionally, e-safety may have been viewed as the responsibility of a school's IT department, but now with the world being so digitally dependant, teachers need to be taking e-safety for pupils into their own hands.